dwyl/flutter-phoenix-channels-demo/README.md

 In this function
 we initialize four fields:
 - `_socket`, pertaining to the socket connection.
-- `_channel`, pertaining to the channel the user is joining.
+- `_channel`, pertaining to the channel the person is joining.
 - `_presence`, an object with the `Presence` information of the given channel.
 - `responses`, a list of users currently connected